ghislainfourny/jsoniq-tutorial/README.md

 # New: JSONiq for Python!

-You can run JSONiq queries in Python with our [jsoniq package](https://pypi.org/project/jsoniq/) (Java 17 or 21 required with SPARK_HOME correctly set) with this simple install command:
+You can run JSONiq queries in Python with our [jsoniq package](https://pypi.org/project/jsoniq/) (Java 17 or 21 required with JAVA_HOME correctly set) with this simple install command:

 ```
 pip install jsoniq